hallowelt/migrate-confluence/README.md

 ## Workflow

 ### Export "space" from Confluence
-1. Create an export of your confluence space.
-Create one export xml for each space.
+1. Create an export of your confluence space (one export xml for each space).

 Step 1: